chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Lonely dude call volume will be high.
 - This is a nasty one, kids.
 - It's a computer k\*ll.
-- Last night, the display version of our prism express laptop was fried when someone... excuse me... decided to enter Mrs. Demova's web site.
+- Last night, the display version of our Prism Express laptop was fried when someone... excuse me... decided to enter Mrs. Demova's web site.
 - Anna, close the eyes.
 - This is what happens.
 - Food is sexy?